LordSuperior77/Superior-Reign/Script.md

 >There was once a king

->who ruled o'er the land of shadows
+>Who ruled o'er the land of shadows

+>With his elemental rings,

+>He ruled with wisdom and power

+>An' brought his land out of pain

+>